daedalusdontknow/Ant-Simulation/README.md

 How to run it
 </h1>

 It´s really simple, just go to `/bin/Debug` and run the `Antsimulation.exe`!
-This only works for Windows i think, don´t know if and how it could run on AppleOS
+This only works for Windows i think, don´t know if it runs on AppleOS

 <h1 align="center">
 Preview